-- 1. Short Fixed Term Arrangements for setting and marking of work must be made. - 2.
+- Suspension (fixed short term) Arrangements for setting and marking of work must be made. - 2.
 Lunchtime exclusion This should be normally no more than 5 School days and must include arrangements for children on Free School Meals. - 3.
 Long Fixed term exclusion from School This can be up to 45 days in a School year and arrangements for setting and marking work must be made